approov/quickstart-react-native/REFERENCE.md

 ApproovService.SetDevKey(devKey);
 ```

+This function returns a `Promise` that is resolved when the operation is completed.

 ## SetSuppressLoggingUnknownURL
 Indicates that logging should be suppressed for requests to domains that have not been added in Approov.
 These requests would normally cause a `UNKNOWN_URL` (Android) or `unknown URL` (iOS) to be generated.
 Use this option if you wish to reduce the amount of logging being generated.